kkrruumm/void-install-script/README.md

 -Option to choose between doas or sudo
 -Option to choose your repository mirror
--Option to choose between linux, linux-lts, and linux-mainline kernels -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl
+-Option to choose between linux, linux-lts, and linux-mainline kernels -Option to choose between xfs, ext4, and btrfs filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl
 -User creation and basic configuration